-The Script/Job Monitor provides several features that allow you to customize the display of scripts.
-These allow you to:
+The Job Monitor provides several options that allow you to customize the display of scripts, including:

-- Group scripts by status or type.
+- Group scripts by status or type

-- Create and use filters.
+- Filter the list of scripts

+- Save multiple custom layouts (displays)

-- Specify refresh options and refresh rates for the Job Monitor window and the QSA status display.
+- Specify refresh rates for the Job Monitor window and the QSA status display.

+- Tip: Use grouping and filtering together to further narrow the list of scripts.